htorrespo/python3/README.md

 # python3
-Python 3 REferences and exercises
+Python 3 References and exercises